nubomedia/developer-guidelines/docs/api/media.md

 ## REST Interface to NUBOMEDIA Virtual Network Function (VNF)

 In conjunction to implementing the ```org.kurento.client.internal.KmsProvider``` this library uses a simple REST client to interact with VNF.
 This section is not necessary important for developing your application, but so you know how everything glues together, here are a few technical explanations.

-During deploying on the NUBOMEDIA PaaS, some envirnoment variables are set by the NUBOMEDIA PaaS Manager on the application container with the address on which the VNF can be reached and also a Virtual Network Function Identifier for your application is created.
+During deploying on the NUBOMEDIA PaaS, some environment variables are set by the NUBOMEDIA PaaS Manager on the application container with the address on which the VNF can be reached and also a Virtual Network Function Identifier for your application is created.
 The ```VNFRService``` interface provides the following API:
 ```
 	/**
 	 * Returns a list of VNFRs managed by the Elastic Media Manager